kunalshrivastavapune25/kunal_all_repos/12_devops-lead-architect/dr.md

 ## 20. Agentic AI DevOps

 Placeholder for exploring AI-driven incident management, automated Jira ticket creation via MCPS, and integration with PagerDuty.
+#### What is PagerDuty?
+PagerDuty is a widely-used incident management platform in the DevOps community that automates incident management processes, enabling teams to respond to and resolve issues efficiently.

+#### Key Topics Covered

+##### 1. Incident Management Overview
+- **Definition**: Incident management involves identifying, resolving, and analyzing incidents.
+- **Challenges**: Manual incident management can be cumbersome, particularly in high-pressure situations.

+##### 2. PagerDuty's Features
+- **End-to-End Incident Management**: PagerDuty has recently rolled out end-to-end incident management across all plans, including Professional and Business plans.

+###### Professional Plan Features:
+- Configure incident response workflows.
+- Integrate with Slack and Jira for automation.
+- Set up external status pages for up to 250 subscribers.
+- AI-powered incident summarization.
+- 1,000 advanced credits and two dedicated teams for security incidents.

+###### Business Plan Features:
+- Access to status pages for up to 500 subscribers.
+- Custom roles and incident types.
+- Enhanced incident workflow triggers.

+#### Why is Incident Management Important?
+Effective incident management is crucial, as illustrated by a scenario where a tech company's payment service experiences issues.
+A drop in successful HTTP requests below 99% can halt transactions, negatively impacting sales and customer satisfaction.

+#### Manual Incident Management Challenges
+In a manual setup, incident managers must gather information, create tickets, and coordinate with various stakeholders, often leading to delays and inefficiencies, especially during off-hours.

+#### How PagerDuty Simplifies Incident Management
+1. **Integration with Monitoring Tools**: For example, integrating Grafana with PagerDuty allows for automatic alerts when issues arise.
+2. **Slack Integration**: PagerDuty’s Slack bot facilitates communication, enabling teams to acknowledge incidents, share information, and collaborate effectively.
+3. **Incident Workflow Automation**: Teams can define specific workflows based on incident priority (e.g., P1 or P2), streamlining the response process.

+#### Guided Demo Overview
+In the guided demo, we will:
+- Set up a Slack channel for incident communication.
+- Acknowledge and define an incident.
+- Use PagerDuty to gather relevant information and facilitate collaboration among team members.
+- Resolve the incident and conduct a post-incident review.

+#### Conclusion
+PagerDuty enhances incident management by automating processes, improving communication, and enabling faster resolutions.
+I encourage you to try out the guided demo linked in the description and pinned comment.
+If you have any questions, feel free to ask in the comments.
+Thank you for watching, and see you in the next video!
+Take care!

 ---